Art by, NekoLychee

 True to their heterotrophic nature, the eularae do not establish relations without regard for their own benefit, either parasitic or mutual, in a characteristically utilitarian behaviour.
-Regardless of that, they are not animalistic-predatory beings that systemically prey on those they consider useless, especially because of their finely-tuned tastes for quality, and would ever consume underwhelming products if that meant their lives were at risk.
+Regardless of that, they are not animalistic-predatory beings that systemically prey on those they consider useless.
+Due to their finely-tuned tastes for quality, they would never consume underwhelming products even if that meant their lives were at risk.

 Their sense of aesthetics is often considered morbid, especially landscape-wise; being one of the major reasons why the eularae seek to inhabit worlds with high availability of eligible anima-matter, either war-torn planets or anywhere the opportunity for nourishment and construction of their Tunica.

 Although being sociable creatures, eularae do not tend to maintain relationships amongst their species without a clear shared objective such as procreation or the sharing of Tunica-matter.
 Eularae that develop deep relationships amongst each other will, when near expiration, seek for their significant other in order to become the bloom-bed for their final offspring.

 Regardless of their posh and pompous nature, they are, above everything, utilitarians.
 Thus, their species are not beneath employing their skills as professionals in one area or another, especially if it involves dealing with anima-matter; it is not uncommon for eularae to build careers as battlefield cleaners or in morgues, but the fine dexterity and strength of their appendages paired with their sophistication opens a wide range of careers such as jewelers, decorators, modists and tailors, and especially as expert-sommeliers.